pyenv/pyenv-virtualenv/README.md

 ## Version History

+#### 20131216

+ * Use latest release of setuptools and pip if the version not given via environment variables.

 #### 20130622

  * Removed bundled `virtualenv.py` script.
 Now pyenv-virtualenv installs `virtualenv` package into source version and then use it.